erpnext/foundation/foundation/www/docs/user/manual/en/accounts/subscription.md

 ### Taxes

-Select Taxes and Charges which will be applicable in the Sales Invoice created agains this Subscription.
+Select Taxes and Charges which will be applicable in the Sales Invoice created against this Subscription.

 ### Discounts

 Mention discounts if any which will be applied on this particular subscription.

-### Difference Between Recurring and Subscription
+### Difference Between Subscription and Auto-Repeat

-Before Subscription feature was added in ERPNext, the current Auto-Repeat feature was available as subscription only.
+Before Subscription feature was added in ERPNext, the current Auto-Repeat feature was available as a Subscription only.

 The Auto-Repeat feature which is applicable for multiple transactions like Sales Order, Purchase Order, Invoices, Journal Entry etc. Whereas based on Subscription, only Sales Invoices are auto-created.